Government of Mauritius

 The Government of Mauritius (Gouvernement de Maurice) is the main authority of the executive power in the Republic of Mauritius.
 The head of the Government is the Prime Minister of Mauritius, who manages the main agenda of the Government and direct the ministers.

 The 2023 Ibrahim Index of African Governance ranked Mauritius second in good governance.
 According to the 2023 Democracy Index compiled by the Economist Intelligence Unit that measures the state of democracy in 167 countries, Mauritius ranks 20th worldwide followed by Uruguay and United States and is the only African country with "Full Democracy".

+Familial Involvement

+Since the first democratic elections in 1948, the field of politics in Mauritius has been marked by a handful of families who have controlled the four major political parties which exist to this day.
+They are often referred to as the "modern dynasties" of Mauritian politics, such as the Duval, Bérenger, Gunowa (Gungah), Curé, Uteem, Mohamed, Boolell, Ramgoolam and Jugnauth families.

 Legislature

 The National Assembly is the legislative branch of the government of Mauritius.
 The Assembly is made up of 70 Members elected in 21 constituencies, of which Rodrigues Island is one.